 Students are required to maintain a 2.0 grade point average to be considered in good standing.
 First year classes have a mandatory grading curve such that the average grade for each first year course must fall between a 2.25 and 2.5.
 Required upper level courses have a mandatory grading curve of 2.25-2.75.
 In each first year and upper division required course, at least 15% of all grades assigned shall be higher than C+ and at least 15% of the grades assigned shall be lower than C. Elective courses have a mandatory grading curve of 2.25-3.0.
-Legal Writing, seminars, all clinics and any elective or skills courses with an enrollment of ten or less do not have mandatory curves.
+The current range of means requirement for electives (2.25-3.00) does not apply to Legal Writing, seminars, clinics, and skills courses.
+Elective courses with an enrollment of ten or less are exempt from the mandatory curves.